 cd testservice

+We will use the application as is, with just a small change.
+I want to create a fat JAR, a JAR with all dependent libraries included.
 You can package your application in any way you want.
-In this case, I prefer the fat jar installation because I only have to copy one file.
+In this case, I prefer the fat JAR installation because I only have to copy one file.

 Open src\main\resources\application.properties

-and insert the following property
+and insert the following property:

 quarkus.package.type=uber-jar